bbernhard/signal-cli-rest-api/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-Before creating an issue, please have a look at the [Troubleshooting](https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/TROUBLESHOOTING.md) page.
+Before creating an issue, please have a look at the Troubleshooting page: https://github.com/bbernhard/signal-cli-rest-api/blob/master/doc/TROUBLESHOOTING.md